Barry Rubin (American football)

-Barry Rubin (born June 25, 1957) is the former Head Strength and Conditioning Coach of the Kansas City Chiefs of the National Football League.
+Barry Rubin (born June 25, 1957) is an American football coach who is a senior strength & conditioning assistant for the Buffalo Bills of the National Football League (NFL).
+He previously served as the head strength and conditioning coach of the Kansas City Chiefs.
 He is a member of the USA Strength and Conditioning Coaches Hall of Fame.

 Early life

 Rubin was born in Monroe, Louisiana, the son of Sam and Eileen Rubin.
 He attended Neville High School, lettering three years in football (winning all-district honors as a running back and punter), baseball, and basketball and twice in track.

 College football career

 In 1976, Rubin began playing for the LSU Tigers football team as a running back and punter.

 Following the 1977 season, he transferred to Northwestern State University, where he was a punter and a tight end, and received his B.A. in 1981.
 While there, he played alongside future NFL players Bobby Hebert, Mark Duper, Joe Delaney, and Gary Reasons.
 In 1979, he set a school record with a 75-yard punt, and was named to the Jewish All-American team.